MicrosoftDocs/azure-devops-docs/docs/report/dashboards/configure-burndown-burnup-widgets.md

 ## Configure a Sprint Burndown widget

 One of the most common burndowns is the sprint burndown.
 A Sprint burndown is useful to determine if your team is on track to complete their sprint plan.
 You can use the following example on how to configure your Burndown widget to represent a sprint burndown.
-For this example, we show burndown for the Fabrikam Fiber - Website team for Sprint 120.
-The sprint starts on 10/30/2017 and ends on 11/19/2017.
+For this example, we show burndown for the Fabrikam Fiber - Website team for sprint **08_2022**.
+The sprint starts on 08/01/2022 and ends on 08/31/2022.

 1. Select a single team to monitor their sprint burndown.